ben-allen/locale-extensions/README.md

 Nearly all regions use the Gregorian calendar, which is expressed as a locale extension tag as `ca-gregory`.
 It is likely safe in all regions to explicitly request `ca-gregory`, since the Gregorian calendar is in common use even in regions with other official civic calendars.

-It is safe for users to send requests for non-Gregorian calendars when the specific calendar requested is either the default for the user's locale or a commonly used alternate in that locale.
-However, requesting a non-Gregorian calendar outside of those cases would likely serve to immediately individuate the user.
-Generally speaking we should aim to send user preferences for the subset of the calendars in each region that are actually in relatively common use in that region, and no others.
+It is safe for users to send requests for non-Gregorian calendars when the specific calendar requested is either the default for the user's locale or a commonly used alternate in that locale, since the surprisal of that information is relatively low.
+However, requesting a non-Gregorian calendar outside of those cases would likely serve to immediately reduce the entropy of the user's identity to 0.

 Once again, user research will be required to determine which alternate calendar preferences are safe to express in each locale.

-## Avoiding Prioritization of Larger Linguistic Communities.
+## Avoiding prioritization of larger linguistic communities

 Preserving the size of the user's anonymity set necessarily requires ensuring that they can't send rarely used combinations of preferences.
 However, internationalization requires respecting the needs of users even (or especially) when they're from relatively small cultural or linguistic communities.
-An approach that treats the combination of the user's browser localization and user preferences as the only factors determining which preferences are safe to send necessarily gives more options to people from very large linguistic and cultural communities.
-This runs directly against the spirit of internationalization.
+An approach that treats the combination of the user's browser localization and user preferences as the only factors determining which preferences are safe to send necessarily gives more options to people from very large linguistic and cultural communities, since those users can lose relatively large amounts of entropy while still maintaining a viable anonymity set.

-If the only sources of entropy we consider are the browser locale and the set of preferences sent, then we are forced to either offer very few options to all users, or else offer fewer options to users requesting anything but the most commonly used locales.
-Given the choice between these two options, the first is preferable.
-There may, however, be strategies that allow us to offer a robust range of preferences to all users, regardless of the size of their linguistic community.
+As such, if the only revealed pieces of information we consider are the browser locale and the set of preferences sent, then we are forced to either offer very few options to all users, or else offer fewer options to users requesting content in anything but the most commonly used locales.
+Given the choice between those two options, we are obligated to choose the first, as prioritizing the needs of the largest communities over the needs of smaller communities runs directly against the spirit of internationalization.

+There may, however, be strategies that allow us to offer a robust range of preferences to all users, regardless of the size of their linguistic community, by looking for other pieces of locale-related information that share statistical dependencies with user preferences.

+Content locale, discussed below, is to be understood as a potential example of this type of already-known information &mdash; and maybe not a particularly good one.
+User preference settings are potentially statistically dependent on a swath of other pieces of locale-related information, and user research will be required to find the already-exposed information that's most fruitfully used as a condition for exposing user preference data.

-### Considering Content Locale
+### Considering content locale

-One distinctive feature of locale-related user information is that the individual pieces of information are often very strongly correlated.
-A user who prefers temperatures in Fahrenheit is very likely to prefer the other defaults for the `en-US` locale, a user with a browser locale in Europe is very likely to prefer Monday as the first day of the week, and so forth.

-In addition to the information provided in the user's `Accept-Language` header, the server also necessarily knows one other piece of locale-related information: the locale of the content it is serving.
+In addition to the information provided in the user's `Accept-Language` header, the server also necessarily knows additional pieces of locale-related information.
+For example, the server knows the locale of the content it is serving.
 This correlates strongly with the browser locale &mdash; if someone is receiving content in 'nl', it's very likely that their `Accept-Language` contains 'nl'.
-If a user's browser locale matches the content's locale, it may be reasonable to allow access to more preference options.
+If a user's browser locale matches the content's locale, it may be possible for users to maintain a reasonably large anonymity set even if their settings are relatively uncommon, due to having an initially large anonymity set.

 One potential site for further user research is determining what other combinations of browser locale and non-default user preferences are common enough to allow when receiving specific content locales.
 This situation could arise when, for example, the region given in the browser locale has close cultural ties to the region in the content's locale, perhaps because of a shared language, because of economic ties, or because there exist diasporic communities from one of the regions in the other.

-One site for user research is determining whether significant numbers of people from other locales ultimately receive content from one of a handful of very commonly used locales.
-If so, users from those locales may safely transmit user preferences information while viewing content in those commonly used locales.

 There are a number of difficulties involved in taking content locale into consideration.
 When using the `Client Hints` architecture, steps would have to be taken to ensure that the content's locale is known to the browser before the browser can safely reveal preference information.